-The reason and strength behind my endurance are my children.
+My children are the reason and strength behind my resilience.
 I live for their sake.
 Quarantining due to the spread of Covid 19 did not affect us, because we have been isolated even before this pandemic, since our arrival to this island.

 We have been confined to this camp since the spread of the virus.